Folium Systems

 Know what must be true before AI moves forward.

 A serious AI launch is a staged decision.
-This checklist helps teams separate a working proof from the evidence, ownership, support, and approval work needed for the next step.
+This checklist helps teams separate a working example from the records, ownership, support, and approval work needed for the next step.

 Guide section

-Start by naming what the proof actually demonstrates, what remains sandboxed, and which stage is being considered next.
+Start by naming what the working example actually demonstrates, what remains sandboxed, and which stage is being considered next.

 • Known limits and blocked live actions